Research & Innovation

 BP-C2 is being evaluated as a supportive approach in radiation-related settings, with a focus on tissue resilience and recovery.
 The program explores whether BP-C2 can help protect healthy tissue during demanding treatment courses and support faster functional recovery after exposure.

-RDI’s work in this area is part of a broader effort to translate biomedical research into practical development programs through international collaboration.
+RDI’s work in this area is part of a broader effort to translate biomedical research into practical development programs through international collaboration, including work with NIAID on radiation countermeasure research.

 Oncology Research